Lot's wife: Jewish commentaries

 In Judaism, one common view of Lot's wife turning to salt was as punishment for disobeying the angels' warning.
-By looking back at the "evil cities," she conceded to her deep-seated longing for that way of life, and as such was deemed unworthy to be saved and thus was turned to a pillar of salt.
+Josephus has her "continually" looking back.
+By looking back at the "evil cities", she conceded to her deep-seated longing for that way of life, and as such was deemed unworthy to be saved and thus was turned to a pillar of salt.

 Another view in the Jewish exegesis of Genesis 19:26, is that when Lot's wife looked back, she turned to a pillar of salt upon the "sight of God" descending to rain destruction upon Sodom and Gomorrah.
 One reason given in the tradition is that she looked behind her to see if her daughters, married to men of Sodom, were coming or not.

 Another Jewish legend says that because Lot's wife sinned with salt, she was punished with salt.
 On the night the two angels visited Lot, he requested that his wife prepare a feast for them.
 Not having any salt, Lot's wife asked her neighbors for some, which alerted them to the presence of their guests, resulting in the mob action that endangered Lot's family.

 In the Midrash, Lot's wife's name is given as Ado or Edith.